 Most people feel like advertising on Twitter is a lost cause.
 I honestly haven’t tried it.
 The main reason is because as much I’m on there scrolling for myself and several other clients… I hardly ever see any ads.
 I have no idea what they would even say.
 Promoted ?
 Sponsored ?
 Ad ?
 This tells me that they’re either hidden or they don’t easily get shown to many people.
 Either way, it’s an issue.

 Since this platform doesn’t have a grid or anything, don’t obsess over the order you post in so much.
 Do, however, make sure that you’re still using branded posts every day.
 Don’t forget to add just one or two hashtags as well.
+More than two hashtags will hurt your reach though.

 Just like on other platforms, the algorithm changes pretty often.
 I guess they’re afraid for people to “game the system”.
 So I can’t guarantee how long this part of the blog will be relevant but it’s definitely relevant right now.